 Another pony car COTY was a lesser Mustang.
 The Pinto-based Mustang II never got much respect, but those swoopy fender curves always fascinate.

 1970: Ford Torino

 This Torino is in fine fettle, as it should be for its price.
 It looks like many barrels of monkeys of fun.

 Love these interior shots…

-…although they do remind us how tight those Torino/Montego interiors were.
+…although they do remind us how cramped those Torino/Montego interiors could be.